CESNET/libnetconf2/README.md

 #include <nc_client.h>
 ```

-You need to include either one if imeplementing a NETCONF server or a NETCONF client,
+You need to include either one if implementing a NETCONF server or a NETCONF client,
 respectively.

 To compile your program with libnetconf2, it is necessary to link it with it using the